jw-12138/r2-uploader/README.md

-Last updated: 2023-09-11
+<span style="font-size: .8rem">Last updated: 2023-09-12</span>

 ### Why this tool? 🤔

 In May 2022, Cloudflare launched R2 into open beta, a new S3-like object storing platform with generous free tier.
 It is a great alternative to AWS S3, especially for small projects and personal use.
-However, it lacks a web interface to manage the files.
+However, Cloudflare dashboard could only upload files smaller than 300MB, which is not ideal for large files.
 This tool is a simple web interface for R2, which allows you to manage your files in R2 buckets.

-### Security 🔒

-R2 Uploader is designed for people who want to manage their R2 buckets without using the command line or the default Cloudflare web interface due the upload limits and lack of user experience.
-It is not designed for private use, meaning if you go through with this setup guide, you'll end up having a public bucket which everyone can read as long as they have the correct link.
-It's great for hosting static websites, images, videos, etc. but not for private files.

 ### Requirements ☝️